 Whether you're a complete beginner, would like to boost your confidence or want to develop more advanced skills, it's easy to get some training with CycleSafe that fits your needs.
 All you need is a suitably sized bike, some comfy, practical clothes and some enthusiasm to get going!

 Bikeability is a progressive cycle training scheme for the 21st century which has been introduced all over the country to give children and adults the skills and confidence to ride their bikes safely on todays roads.
-The scheme was developed and approved by Central Government and leading cycling organisations including Cycling England, the Cyclists' Touring Club and Sustrans and offers a uniformed approach to cycle training.
+The scheme was developed and approved by Central Government and leading cycling organisations including Cycling England, the CycleUK and Sustrans and offers a uniformed approach to cycle training.

 Learn to Balance - Cyclesafe is now also Balanceability Accredited.
-If you have a child who is struggling to manage a balance bike why not book a 30 min lesson or two with us to get them going.
+If you have a child who is struggling to manage to balance a bike why not book a 30 min lesson or two with us to get them going.
 Lessons take place on a playground in Robertsbridge.

-Learn to Ride is aimed at people who have never ridden a bike and gets them riding at a basic level off road.
+Learn to Ride is aimed at children and adults who have never ridden a bike or children who need help coming off stabilizers.

-Level 2 teaches trainees how to ride on road safely and assertively.
+Level 2 is for children over the age of 10 and adults who wish to learn how to ride on road safely and assertively.
 Trainees will be able to cycle on roads with light traffic after completing this training level.

-Level 3 builds on skills learnt in Levels 1 and 2 and teaches trainees to cycle on and through busier multi-lane roads and junctions.
-Cyclists will be able to cycle confidently on most roads after this level.
+Level 3 is for teenagers and adults and builds on skills learnt in Levels 1 and 2.
+Trainees learn to cycle in and manage busier traffic junctions.
+Cyclists should be able to cycle confidently on most roads after this level.

 Learn to Ride: main training sites - Robertsbridge and Halstead although we can occasionally offer lessons in Tunbridge Wells during school holidays.